yangKJ/RxNetworks/README.md

 - [x] Support data parsing with [HandyJSON](https://github.com/alibaba/HandyJSON).
 - [x] Support configuration of general request and path, general parameters, etc.
 - [x] Support simple customization of various network plugins for [Moya](https://github.com/Moya/Moya).
+- [x] Support uploading and downloading files/resources and so on.
-- [x] Support for injecting default plugins.
+- [x] Support for injecting default plugins with `NetworkConfig.basePlugins`.
-- [x] Support 8 plugins have been packaged for you to use.
+- [x] Support 10 plugins have been packaged for you to use.

 ### Usages
 How to use [USAGE](USAGE.md).